alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-arms-military-or-dual-use-goods-and-services.markdown

 It’s also an offence to import [certain specified weapons including knives, swords and other blades](https://www.gov.uk/guidance/import-controls-on-offensive-weapons#importing-knives-swords-and-other-offensive-weapons-into-the-uk).

-Offensive weapons which are designed to kill or inflict serious injury and do not have a legitimate use are banned or restricted from being imported into the UK.

 ###Circumstances where restricted offensive weapons can be imported